-AB 981 proposes to exempt insurance institutions already subject to comply with Insurance Information and Privacy Protection Act (IIPPA) from CCPA compliance.
+AB 981 proposed to exempt insurance institutions already subject to comply with Insurance Information and Privacy Protection Act (IIPPA) from CCPA compliance.

-However, this bill provides that certain CCPA requirements will be added to IIPPA, ensuring that insurance institutions are held to the same privacy-protection standards as other businesses.
+However, this bill provided that certain CCPA requirements will be added to IIPPA, ensuring that insurance institutions are held to the same privacy-protection standards as other businesses.

 5. CCPA Penalties

 Given that the act is a piece of state legislation, enforcement ultimately resides with the California Attorney General’s office.

 As for the penalties that non-compliant businesses face, there are potential fines of $750 per person, per violation.